 Northfield Shares distributed $62,300 in grants to fund 13 different projects by 12 local nonprofit organizations.
 A total of 29 grant applications were submitted requesting a total of $164,956.

-Northfield Shares distributed $68,619 in grants to 15 nonprofits in 2017, made possible by the following funds: Nutting Beautification Fund, Bill Clifford Family Legacy Fund, Grace Whittier Fund, Nutting Family Fund, Marston Headley and Dorothy Stone Headley Fund, Street Family Fund, and the Ames Fund of the Minneapolis Foundation.
+The 2018 grant awards are made possible through the Bill Clifford Family Legacy Fund; Nutting Beautification Fund; Grace Whittier Fund, Northfield Area Foundation Fund, Nutting Family Fund, Marston Headley and Dorothy Stone Headley Fund, Street Family fund, and the Ames Fund of the Minneapolis Foundation.

 Note: Grant descriptions were excerpted from grant applications.